zibous/ha-watermeter/esphome/README.md

 - CC1101

-After Wemos D1 Mini, CUL + CC1101 has been wired, the application can be flashed with ESPHOME
+After Wemos D1 Mini + CC1101 has been wired, the application can be flashed with ESPHOME

 ```yaml
 ## ---------------------------------------------------